Li-Fi based Text Communication between Two Arduino

 #include <LiquidCrystal_I2C.h>

-For using the I2C module for 16*2 Alphanumeric LCD, configure it using the LiquidCrystal_I2C class.
-Here we have to pass the address, row, and column number which are 0x3f, 16, and 2 respectively in our case.
+For using the I2C module for a 16*2 Alphanumeric LCD, configure it using the LiquidCrystal_I2C class.
+Here we have to pass the address, row, and column number, which are 0x3f, 16, and 2, respectively, in our case.

 LiquidCrystal_I2C lcd(0x3f, 16, 2);

 Inside setup (), declare the pulse input pin for receiving the signal.
-Then print a welcome message on the LCD which will be displayed during the initialization of the project.
+Then print a welcome message on the LCD, which will be displayed during the initialisation of the project.

 void setup()